OpenAI Daybreak Turns Codex Into Enterprise Security

 TL;DR

-• Daybreak wraps GPT-5.5, Codex Security, and 20+ security partners into a commercial cybersecurity program launched May 11
+• OpenAI launched Daybreak on May 11, packaging GPT-5.5, Codex Security, and 20+ security partners into a commercial cybersecurity program

 OpenAI launched Daybreak on May 11, giving Codex Security a proper commercial home after two months in research preview.
 The initiative bundles GPT-5.5 with an agentic vulnerability scanner, a structured access program, and a partner network of 20+ security firms covering the full lifecycle from code review through supply chain defense.

 The timing isn't subtle.
 Anthropic's Glasswing gave Claude Mythos Preview to AWS, Apple, Google, and nine other organizations five weeks ago.
-OpenAI is responding with a broader commercial program, though the underlying model capabilities aren't as radical a departure - Glasswing used an unreleased frontier model specifically capable of autonomously finding and exploiting zero-day vulnerabilities.
+That same model helped Mozilla ship Firefox 150 with 271 patched vulnerabilities in a single evaluation pass.
+OpenAI is responding with a broader commercial program, though the underlying model capabilities aren't as radical a departure - Glasswing used an unreleased frontier model specifically tuned for autonomously finding and exploiting zero-day vulnerabilities.
 Daybreak uses the already-public GPT-5.5 with tiered access controls.

 What Daybreak Actually Is